Centinela Avenue: Southern section

 The southern section of Centinela Avenue is a four-lane major thoroughfare.
 It starts off as Bundy Drive at Sunset Boulevard in Brentwood, passing through West Los Angeles to the Santa Monica Airport, where at Stanwood Drive its name changes to Centinela Avenue.

-Centinela crosses and offers entry points to the following bike paths: Expo Line Bikeway (see Expo/Bundy station), Culver Boulevard Median Bike Path and Ballona Creek Bike Path.
+Centinela crosses and offers entry points to the following bike paths: Expo Bike Path (see Expo/Bundy station), Culver Boulevard Median Bike Path and Ballona Creek Bike Path.

 At its intersection with Jefferson Boulevard, Centinela Avenue angles southeastward to become an east–west street.
 It runs parallel to/on the south of Slauson Avenue.
 Centinela Avenue ends at the intersection with Florence Avenue in Inglewood.
 Centinela Park and Centinela Hospital Medical Center are located within here.

 History

 The southern section was laid out in the 1890s.
 As reported by the Los Angeles Times’ Inglewood column in 1896, the route was laid out to connect Mesmer Station along the Santa Fe Railroad line (later the Venice–Inglewood line of the Pacific Electric) and “the brick-kiln northerly of here” (property that later became Centinela Park).
 The proposed line of the 60 ft-wide road ran along “the northernly boundary of the Centinela grant” and rights-of-way were offered by Daniel Freeman and one Mrs. Cook.